ku-sldg/plih/_ids/4-Programs-Are-Data-Structures.md

 ## Optimization

 Most if not all modern compilers and interpreters perform some kind of optimization on programs they process.
-Such optimizations range from simple function inlining and elimination of constant calculations to sophsticated variable elimination and loop unrolling.
+Such optimizations range from simple function inlining and elimination of constant calculations to sophisticated variable elimination and loop unrolling.

 This simple example will take a BBAE program and perform zero elimination on numerical calculations.
 Specifically, both plus and minus operations have cases involving `0` where a term can be eliminated: